Our Newcastle physios are highly trained in evidence-based methodology & practice.

 Recently Tori attended a course at La Trobe University and became a GLA:D accredited physio.
 GLA:D is a group neuromuscular exercise and education program based on extensive research which helps people with hip and knee osteoarthritis to reduce their pain, minimise use of pain killers, avoid joint replacement surgeries and continue to do the activities they enjoy.
 Tori runs GLA:D classes and loves seeing her patients make progress, stop fearing movement and continue to enjoy their active lifestyles.

-Tori is currently the physiotherapist for Merewether United Football Club (Herald Women’s Premier League) who have just celebrated their third grand final win in 4 years!
-Her role with Merewether includes on-field assessment, attending training sessions and managing injuries and return to play.
+Tori was the physiotherapist for Merewether United Football Club (Herald Women’s Premier League) and celebrated 3 grand final wins in 4 years!
+Her role with Merewether included on-field assessment, attending training sessions and managing injuries and return to play.
 During university Tori was part of the massage therapy team for the Newcastle Jets.
 Tori has completed her level one sports course.

 Toris treatment approach utilises individualised, exercise based therapy with a focus on moving towards self management.